casper-network/docs/source/docs/casper/operators/install-node.md

-# Installing a Node on Testnet
+# Installing a Node

-Ensure the requirements listed in the following sections are met before you start setting up the Testnet node.
+Ensure the requirements listed in the following sections are met before you start setting up the node on the network, either on Mainnet or Testnet.

 ## Network Requirements